 When the director of the child development center, Fernand Hloinvi, found out, he took immediate action.
 He mobilized 11 other church partners in the area, petitioned the government for assistance, and reached out to the priestess to persuade her to release Aklobessi.

 For 11 months, they kept up their fight to return Aklobessi to her parents and their perseverance paid off.
 She’s now back with her family and friends!
-She’s receiving the support she needs to process her traumatic experience.
+She’s receiving the love and support she needs to process her traumatic experience.
 And most important, she got her childhood back.

 Read about the bravery of Fernand, Lossou and their Compassion community that wouldn’t give up …

-These Compassion stories remind us that we are stronger together.
+These Compassion stories of courage remind us that we are stronger together.
 We are braver together.
 We hold on to courage because God is with us and we have each other.
 This is what it means to be part of the Church.

-When you feel discouraged … when you feel fearful … when you’ve begun to believe the lies, hold tight to Joshua 1:9 and let these stories of courage remind you that you’re part of a bigger community … a fierce one!
+When you feel discouraged … when you feel fearful … when you’ve begun to believe the lies, hold tight to Joshua 1:9 and let these stories of love and courage remind you that you’re part of a bigger community … a fierce one!